exakat/php-dictionary/dictionary/isset.ini.rst

 isset() is a function that determines if a variable is declared and is different than null.

-Isset() is also related to the magic method __isset(), which is used to determine if a property in an object exists or not.
+``isset()`` is also related to the magic method __isset(), which is used to determine if a property in an object exists or not.

+``isset()`` has an error suppression feature, that masks various errors, such as undefined offset or undefined variables.
+Some other errors, like an invalid type as offset, are still reported.

 .. code-block:: php